Are CDs Worth It?

 They are less liquid

 CDs pay great rates in exchange for locking your funds away.
 This means you can’t access your money during the term without paying a penalty.
-This makes them a poor place for emergency fund savings and money you need access to.
-Instead, use a high-yield savings account for your emergency fund.
+This makes them a poor place for emergency funds or other money you need access to.

 Early withdrawal penalties